How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 Adjusting Budget for Unforeseen Expenses

 Life happens, and unexpected costs pop up.
-That’s why I always advise setting aside some “buffer” money each month.
+I advise setting aside some “buffer” money each month.

-I aim for about 5-10% of my monthly income as a buffer.
+As a buffer, I aim for about 5-10% of my monthly income.
 This covers things like car repairs, medical bills, or last-minute gifts.

 If you don’t use the buffer, great!
 You can roll it over to next month or put it towards savings or debt payoff.

 When a big expense hits, don’t panic.
-Look at your other categories and see where you can cut back temporarily.
-Maybe eat out less or postpone a non-essential purchase.
+Look at your other categories and see where you can temporarily cut back.
+Maybe you can eat out less or postpone a non-essential purchase.

 The key is to stay flexible and adjust your budget as needed.
 It’s a living document, not set in stone!